 Candidates must not switch off their webcam during the assessment or attempt to disable any feature of the software.
 Technical difficulties should be reported using the help facility as soon as possible during the assessment so support can be provided in resolving these.
-Candidates should report any issues encountered to the RCP Assessment Unit after the assessment so these can be taken into account during results processing.
+Candidates should also report any issues encountered to the RCP Assessment Unit after the assessment via PAexams@rcp.ac.uk so these can be taken into account during results processing.